 The Loan Trust can either be set up as an Absolute Trust (the beneficiaries have an absolute right to the growth on the fund and can demand access once they reach adulthood) or a Discretionary Trust (the Trustees decide who will benefit from the Trust fund and when).

 The Settlor of the Trust can request that some or all of the loan is repaid at any time and in any manner.
-However, care needs to be taken if the Loan Trust is invested in an investment bond as there may be tax consequences associated with taking a withdrawal which is in excess of the available 5% withdrawal allowances or if whole segments are encashed.
+However, care needs to be taken if the Loan Trust is held within an investment bond as there may be tax consequences associated with taking a withdrawal which is in excess of the available 5% tax deferred withdrawal allowance.

 Partial loan repayments should be spent for the structure to be most effective for IHT planning, but they are not income, so can’t be used to make gifts out of excess income.

 In addition, the loan is interest free, repayable on demand, so partial loan repayments can be switched off in the earlier years while the underlying funds grow.
-If 5% withdrawals are taken each year from the bond by the Trustees and used to fund partial repayment of the loan, by the end of year 20 the loan has been repaid in full and the Settlor can have no further benefit from the Trust fund to avoid ‘gift with reservation’ issues.
+When the loan has been repaid in full, the Settlor can have no further benefit from the Trust fund in order to avoid ‘gift with reservation’ issues.

 Any growth on the loan is immediately outside your estate for IHT purposes, which can help ‘cap’ the value of assets held inside your estate (avoid making the IHT liability worse), although a number of years is required in order to fully benefit from this.